Constance Cummings: Career

 Cummings was married to the playwright and screenwriter Benn Levy from July 3, 1933 until his death in 1973.
 As Levy was from the UK, Cummings moved there and continued acting in films and on the stage.
 Few of her films were hits in the U.S., but Blithe Spirit, adapted from the Noël Coward play, was popular.
 Levy wrote and directed films for Cummings, such as The Jealous God (1939); he also served in the UK Parliament from 1945 to 1950 as the Labour MP for Eton and Slough.
 They had a son and a daughter.
 She played Mary Tyrone in the Royal National Theatre's production of Eugene O'Neill's Long Day's Journey into Night opposite Laurence Olivier and later recreated the role for television.
-She also originated the role of Martha in Edward Albee's Who's Afraid of Virginia Woolf in its London debut.
+She took over the role of Martha in Edward Albee's Who's Afraid of Virginia Woolf? in its first London run.

 Recognition

 In 1979, Cummings won the Tony Award for Best Actress in a Play for her performance as Emily Stilson in the drama Wings (1978–1979) (written by Arthur Kopit), a play about a former aviator (Stilson) who has suffered a stroke, from which she struggles to recover.
-This role also brought her Obie and Drama Desk awards and an Olivier nomination.
+This role also brought her Obie and Drama Desk awards and an Olivier Award nomination.
 In 1982, she was nominated for a Drama Desk Award for Outstanding Actress in a Play for her work in The Chalk Garden.

 She received an Evening Standard Best Actress Award for her performance in Long Day's Journey into Night.

 On January 1, 1974, Cummings, who resided in Britain for many decades until her death, was made a Commander of the Order of the British Empire (CBE) for her contributions to the British entertainment industry.

 She was a committee member of the Royal Court Theatre and the Arts Council.
 She has a star in the Motion Pictures section on the Hollywood Walk of Fame at 6201 Hollywood Boulevard.
 It was dedicated on February 8, 1960.